Getting Started with Arch Linux: A Beginner’s Guide to Mastering the Basics

 station wlan0 get-networks

-station wlan0 connect your-network-name
+station wlan0 connect your-wifi-name

 exit